 Their signature ramen dish is the Tonkotsu classic with pork broth.
 Or you can also get a taste of their Shio Ramen with a gentle salt-umami taste or the Negi-goma Ramen with white sesame oil, specialty-roasted sesame seeds and fresh scallions.

-Marutama also serves first-class ramen and have four locations around Vancouver.
+Maruhachi also serves first-class ramen and have four locations around Vancouver.
 Their bowls are simple and yet delicious.
 This chain is very picky when it comes to the ramen-making process.
 They make everything from scratch and use basic flour and eggs to make their noodles.
 Their ramen is always fresh as is their fantastic garlic chips.
-Don’t miss Marutama’s signature creamy chicken broth (Toripai Tan) if you visit here.
+Don’t miss Maruhachi’s signature creamy chicken broth (Toripai Tan) if you visit here.

 Pro-tip: go at off-peak hours to avoid the lines.